dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

 - Current extraction reconstructs the committed tableau-fragment profile and revalidates the relation before returning success.
 Full paper-level Ligero body extraction remains open.
-- Current PBSch Cmt is a binding Pedersen profile.
-It is not the straight-line extractable Cmt required for final RPBSch proof claims.
+- Current PBSch Cmt is a Pedersen-backed `CMT1` profile with straight-line extraction from opened commitments.
+Final RPBSch proof claims still require branch/selector relations to verify `C` and `S` openings natively.
 - Current RPBSch has branch fixtures and statement binding, but not a selector-composed native relation.
 - BIP340 is the strongest covered dependency: official vectors cover the SECP